nodite/dify-oapi2/docs/datasets/dataset-todo.md

 - [x] Update dataset resource files to import correct class names - COMPLETED
 - [x] Update example files to import correct class names - COMPLETED (all examples working)
 - [x] Update comprehensive integration test file - COMPLETED
-- [ ] Update remaining test files to import correct class names - IN PROGRESS
+- [x] Update remaining test files to import correct class names - COMPLETED
-- [ ] Update metadata and tag `__init__.py` files - PENDING
+- [x] Update metadata and tag `__init__.py` files - COMPLETED
-- [ ] Update metadata and tag resource files - PENDING
+- [x] Update metadata and tag resource files - COMPLETED

-**Note**: The main comprehensive integration test has been fixed and is passing.
-Some individual API integration tests still need request building pattern updates, but the core functionality is working correctly.
+**Note**: All integration tests have been fixed and are passing.
+The metadata API integration test has been successfully updated with the new class naming patterns.

 ### 4. Test All Examples with Environment Variables